Reading Food Labels

-You can use the Nutrition Facts label to help inform your food choices.
+Trying to figure out nutritional information on labels and packaging isn’t easy.
+The good news is that we can help.
 These food labels are especially helpful if you use carb counting to plan your meals!

 Start by looking at the serving size.
 All of the information on the label is based on the serving size listed.
 If you eat more, that means you'll be getting more calories, carbohydrates, etc. than what is listed.

 The information on the left side of the label tells you the total of the different nutrients in one serving of the food.
 Use these numbers to compare labels of similar foods.

 Calories are a unit of energy—think of them as the energy your body consumes and uses for bodily functions.
 Curious how many calories you need?
 Talk with a registered dietitian nutritionist (RD/RDN).

 Total carbohydrate on the label includes all three types of carbohydrate: sugar, starch and fiber.
 It's important to use the total grams when counting carbs or choosing which foods to include.
 Below the Total Carbohydrate (carbs), you will find a breakdown of the types of carbohydrate in the food.
 Learn more about carbs.

 One of the three types of carbohydrates in food is sugar.
 As of January 2021, labels must include added sugar to help you know the difference between sugar that occurs naturally in the food (like yogurt or fruit) and sugar that was added during processing (like in cookies, candy and soda).
 Many labels have already made the change.
 Learn more about sugar and the three main types of carbohydrates.